Requirements for Tax Exemption: Tax-Exempt Organizations

 Apart from organizations, certain people who meet specific criteria are exempt from paying income tax.

 If your income is less than or equal to the standard deduction, it’s not taxable.
-For example, if you’re under the age of 65, single and have an income of less than $12,000 in a year, you don’t have to file taxes.
-Self-employed people who earn less than $400 are also tax-exempt
+For example, if you’re under the age of 65, single and earned an income of less than $12,000 in a year, you may not have to file a tax return (though you may want to).

 It’s important to note that beginning with the 2018 tax year, personal and dependent exemptions are no longer used on your federal tax return.